-I am an Associate Professor of German Studies at the University of Virginia.
+I am a Professor of German Studies, with appointments in History and Media Studies, at the University of Virginia.
 My primary research and teaching areas include European intellectual history, Romanticism, and media and social theory.
+I am also co-director of UVA’s New Curriculum and Principal of Brown College.

 Ph.D.
 University of California, Berkeley, German Studies, May 2006